umbraco/UmbracoDocs/Umbraco-StarterKit/Widgets/Grid/Line-break/index.md

 The Line Break is a very useful tool, that allows you to create a space between your columns and to ensure that the next column starts in a new row.

-Here you can see what the Line Breaker could look like on the front end:
+Here you can see what the Line Break could look like on the front end:

 ![Quote image](images/Line-Breaker-Frontend.png)